MasterDicc/E741-Platform/src/tokens/README.md

   `address public constant BROKEN_ADDRESS = address(0x5e7ec)`

   This is the broken IDs address.
-When a user breaks an ID inside `_transfer741` it is teporarily stored at this address.
+When a user breaks an ID inside `_transfer741` it is temporarily stored at this address.
 Commonly used in `brokenIDsArray = ownedNfts[BROKEN_ADDRESS]`

   `_transfer741(address from, address to, uint amount) internal`